RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-04-07-shingeki-no-kyojin.md

   losing complete control the first time and despite all previous titan shifters requiring significant practice
 - Hallucigenia (which has much more serious problems) survives the explosives wrapped around Eren's neck and the detonation of Armin's
+- In Chapter 137, Gabi snipes an exceptionally agile Okapi titan, at distacne, while on the back of Falco's flying titan, which has to be on par with Euron shooting one of Denaerys dragons.
+Also, let's not forget that Armin is inside the titan's mouth and if her shot was a foot lower, she kills Armin.

 disappears despite functioning
   independently.
 Seems to be indestructible (following